ntqueprince/CVANG_VAHAN/README.md

     "Any Exception": null,
     "Declaration format (if declaration required)": null },
  {
-    "Insurer": "Oriental",
+  "InsurerRequirement": "OrientalPost Issuance Cancellation", "Insurer": "Oriental",
-    "Requirement": "Post Issuance Cancellation",
+  "Requirement": "Post Issuance Cancellation", "Endorsement type": "na",
-    "Endorsement type": na,
-    "Documents or any other requirement": "Alternate Policy, Reason and Declaration", "TAT": "SRS / 10 Days",
+  "Documents or any other requirement": "Alternate Policy, Reason and Declaration", "TAT": "10 days",
   "Charges / Deduction": "yes",
-    "Inspection": "No",
+  "Inspection": "no",
   "Any Exception": "To be raised on Mail", "Declaration format (if declaration required)": "Complete reason for cancellation from customer's registered email ID along with requested date and time, Declaration :- There is no claim running in the policy"
 },
   {
     "Insurer": "Oriental",
     "Requirement": "Post Issuance Cancellation (Multiple Mismatch - Reg no, chassis no & Engine no mismatch",